ajwl/ps1/_posts/2017-12-02-drawing-a-wavering-line.md

 ```

+### 5. Get the drawing effect using setInterval
-5. To get the drawing effect, we need to run the drawPoint function many times.
+To get the drawing effect, we need to run the drawPoint function many times.
 Using `setInterval`, lets it happen slowly enough so you can see it.
 This just draws a straight line, slowly.

 ```javascript